JeffCarpenter/daktilo-tray/README.md

     -Repo yourorg/daktilo-tray
   ```
   Windows will not trust self-signed signatures by default-use this flow for local smoke tests while you work with a publicly trusted CA for release builds.
 Pass `-SkipGitHubSecrets` if you only want the local `.codesign.env` updated.

+## Installer Smoke Tests
+- `scripts/test-installer.ps1 -ArtifactsDir <path>` installs the freshly built MSI, launches the installed tray binary with `DAKTILO_AUTOSTART_ONLY=1`, checks that the HKCU `Run` entry matches `[workspace.metadata.dist.autostart.default_enabled]`, runs `signtool verify /pa /v` on the MSI, uninstalls, and stashes logs under `target/smoke-tests/`.
+- `.github/workflows/release.yml` now includes an `installer-smoke` job that downloads the Windows artifacts, runs the helper, uploads the logs, and blocks release publishing if the MSI fails to install, set autostart, or verify its signature.

 # Supply-chain Guardrails
 - CI installs `cargo-pants` and runs `scripts/run-cargo-pants.ps1`, which captures the CLI output, inspects every `CVSS Score`, and only fails the Windows release job when the maximum score meets the threshold published in `dist-workspace.toml` (`[workspace.metadata.dist.supply_chain]`).